 Channel switching is a high-effort experience

 Channel switching occurs when a customer is forced to bounce between multiple channels in an attempt to settle an issue because they couldn’t get it resolved the first time.
+(Cue that customer frustration.)
 With the help of the Tethr and our Effort Library, it’s easy to get to the root of what’s causing this behavior and measure the impact it has on overall call volume over time.
 Use Tethr’s channel switching categories to track down how many calls your organization is receiving in a given time frame from customers who first mention trying to resolve their issue through another channel.
 This gives you a baseline to measure against and gives you a sense of the potential reduction in call volume you could achieve by preventing these calls from happening.